awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-health-console.md

 1. Select a **Resource**\.
 The supported resources are your environment's Auto Scaling group, Elastic Load Balancing load balancer, and the environment itself\.

 1. Select a **CloudWatch metric** for the resource\.
-See [Publishing Amazon CloudWatch Custom Metrics for an Environment](health-enhanced-cloudwatch.md) for a full list of supported metrics\.
+See [Publishing Amazon CloudWatch custom metrics for an environment](health-enhanced-cloudwatch.md) for a full list of supported metrics\.

 1. Select a **Statistic**\.
 The default statistic is the average value of the selected cloudwatch metric during the time range \(overview\) or between plot points \(graph\)\.